ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 >
 > — [Scott Stanfield (@seesharp), March 5th, 2021](https://twitter.com/seesharp/status/1367819804116013058)

-When I quoted this as part of explaining why this change to the language was a necessary one, people still didn't see the error that was made, despite them explicitly knowing they were looking for a bug:
+When I quoted this as part of explaining why this change to the language was a necessary one, people still didn't see the error that was made!
+This was with the fact that they explicitly knew they were looking for a bug:

 > Wait .. is there a difference if you use parentheses for sizeof...?
 >